 This is a personal favorite technique of mines.
 I often think about how things could have gone far worse.
 I think of them taking so much more from me.
 Them setting me up for prison time.
 Them placing me in the hospital or worse.

-By thinking of how much things COULD have been, it makes me less angry at what DID happen.
+By thinking of how much worst things COULD have been, it makes me less angry at what actually DID happen.

 6 – Use A Stress Ball